MateGavran3232/casino/README.md

 The project structure is organized as follows:

-- `public`: Contains the public assets such as HTML files and images.
 - `src`: Contains the source code of the project.
    - `components`: Contains reusable React components.
    - `styles`: Contains global styles and Scss files.